LibreOffice/core/README.md

 Module    | Description
 ----------|-------------------------------------------------
-desktop/  | this is where the 'main' for the application lives, init / bootstrap. the name dates back to an ancient StarOffice that also drew a desktop sw/       | Writer sc/       | Calc sd/       | Draw / Impress
+desktop/  | this is where the 'main' for the application lives, init / bootstrap.
+The name dates back to an ancient StarOffice that also drew a desktop. sw/       | Writer sc/       | Calc sd/       | Draw / Impress